tomfishemoji/tomfishemoji.github.io/_posts/2016-10-22-page-title-file.md

 Pretty simple, right?

-{% include image.html path="/img/posts/Change page title if visiting via file/screenshot.png" caption="The script in action.
+{% include image.html path="screenshot.png" caption="The script in action.
 Notice how the local site has [f] in its title." %}